-(aa) does not exceed a height of 4 metres;

-- (bb) does not contain more than a double garage façade; and - (cc) does not exceed a length and width of 6,5 metres. - (iii) For land units exceeding 650 m2, a garage or carport may not be closer than 5 metres from the street boundary, notwithstanding the street building line. - (iv) Notwithstanding subparagraphs (ii) and (iii), a garage or carport may be erected within the street boundary building line if, in the opinion of the Municipality, compliance with the street boundary building line is not practical due to steep slopes of the ground between the road and the property concerned.
-The Municipality must determine the street boundary building line in such a case; - (v) Garages attached to the second dwelling unit will be regarded as coverage/size of the second dwelling unit; - (vi) No more than two outbuildings will be allowed per cadastral unit.

-(f) Parking and access

-- (i) Parking and access must be provided on the land unit in accordance with this By-law. - (ii) Where a dwelling unit is occupied by unrelated persons as defined in (b) the definition of "family", provision must be made for parking in accordance with the parking requirements for a boarding house. - (g) Garaging
+- (aa) does not exceed a height of 4 metres; - (bb) does not contain more than a double garage façade; and - (cc) does not exceed a length and width of 6,5 metres. - (iii) For land units exceeding 650 m2, a garage or carport may not be closer than 5 metres from the street boundary, notwithstanding the street building line. - (iv) Notwithstanding subparagraphs (ii) and (iii), a garage or carport may be erected within the street boundary building line if, in the opinion of the Municipality, compliance with the street boundary building line is not practical due to steep slopes of the ground between the road and the property concerned.
+The Municipality must determine the street boundary building line in such a case and approve it in accordance with a SDP and conditions of approval; - Garages attached to the second dwelling unit will be regarded as coverage/size of the second dwelling unit; - (vi) No more than two outbuildings will be allowed per cadastral unit. - (f) Parking and access - (i) Parking and access must be provided on the land unit in accordance with this By-law. - (ii) Where a dwelling unit is occupied by unrelated persons as defined in (b) the definition of "family", provision must be made for parking in accordance with the parking requirements for a boarding accommodation.

+(g) Garaging